barbsjean/Steam_data_analysis/Starter README.txt

 *** notice a change in reviews in Team Fortress... there is a tag going on social media #FixTF2. [save.tf]

+*** why is the 2mil - 5 mil owner bucket have the most positive reviews with only 391 games?

 ============================  THE QUESTIONS  ============================

-1. Which games had the most owners with the most positive reviews?
+1. Which games had the most positive reviews and any trends among ownership?
 What genres and game tags were most popular amongst them?
 Was pricing a factor?
 How about languages?

 2. Of those top games, what was the average playtime in the last 2 weeks?
 Is there a correlation between top games and average playtime in a 2 week period?